South Carolina

 Advancing Wind Energy in the Palmetto State

-South Carolina Has a Unique Opportunity to Incorporate Offshore Wind Into Its Energy Mix
+South Carolina Has a Unique Opportunity to Incorporate Wind Into Its Energy Mix

 Alongside these, South Carolina boasts world-class research and technical institutions that are determining feasibility of new wind technologies and training the next generation of industry leaders, both of which will be critical to advancing the pipeline of projects along the Atlantic.